On the number of principal ideals in d-tonal partition monoids: and hollow hexagons

 {\bf Operation $\Lambda$.} Assume $a_3-a_5\geq 2$.
 Then, using Lemma~\ref{lemn17}, it is easy to check that the vector

 satisfies all conditions in \eqref{eqn1} and \eqref{eqn3} and hence is the character of a unique distinguished t-hexagon which we denote by $\Lambda(H)$.
+Here is an example of this operation:

 Directly from the definitions it is easy to see that all maps $\Phi$, $\Psi$, $\Theta$ and $\Lambda$ do not change the perimeter.
-All these maps have rather transparent geometric interpretation which could be obtained by moving the boundary tiling lines of the tiling strips which define the original t-hexagon.
+As illustrated by the examples, all these maps have rather transparent geometric interpretations which could be obtained by moving the boundary tiling lines of the tiling strips which define the original t-hexagon.